 To lose weight you have to burn more calories than what you consume.
 If you want to build muscle, you have to tax that muscle to the point where it’s uncomfortable and not just mildly challenged.
 And if you want to avoid the liabilities that go along with animal-based proteins, switch to a plant-based diet and you get all the benefits without the consequences.

 It works and you can’t argue with success!

 1. “The China Study”, T. Colin Campbell, Thomas M. Campbell, BenBella Books, Dallas TX, 2016, p28

 4. Ibid, p115-116

 Postscript: There have been some very outspoken critics of Dr Campbell.
-In some instances, he’s refuted some of their criticisms and you can read some of his responses by heading out to and read his response to Chris Masterjohn and Denise Minger
+In some instances, he’s refuted some of their criticisms and you can read some of his responses by heading out to Chris Masterjohn and Denise Minger

 Also, when God first put man on the planet, he gave them fruits and vegetables to eat (Gen 1:29).
 Meat wasn’t on the menu.
 That came later after the flood (Gen 9:3).
 While meat is obviously permissible, with some exceptions (Leviticus says “No” to Pork and Shellfish along with some other meats), I’m willing to subscribe to the idea that eating fruits and vegetables is consistent with the way we were originally designed and that’s enough for me to embrace it as a credible way to thrive and stay healthy – especially when dairy and meat products have been linked to diseases that can prove to be toxic.
 I don’t think eating a steak is going to put you in the grave, but I think if make it’s a staple rather than a treat, you’re placing a burden on your health that doesn’t need to be there.